-shares of Series 1 common stock issuable upon the exercise of options exercisable within 60 days of March 31, 2020 and shares of unvested restricted stock (5)Includes as of March 31, 2020 that Mr. Bellm has the ability to vote.
+(7) Includes shares of Series 1 common stock issuable upon the exercise of options exercisable within 60 days of March 31, 2020 and shares of unvested restricted stock shares of unvested restric - as of March 31, 2020 that Mr. Dhatt has the ability to vote.